 Malaria Consortium is also working to prevent the development of antibiotic resistance by focusing on improving diagnostic and treatment services for suspected pneumonia – the largest killer of children under five in sub Saharan Africa.

-Insecticide resistance is a growing problem in parts of Africa.
+Insecticide resistance is a growing problem in parts of Africa and Asia.
 There are 12 insecticides recommended for use in indoor residual spraying (IRS), with only pyrethroids currently used in long-lasting insecticidal nets.
-However, there is evidence of insecticide resistance among major malaria vectors in various parts of Africa.
+However, there is evidence of insecticide resistance among major malaria vectors.
 If a mosquito develops resistance to one insecticide, in most cases it is immediately resistant to all other insecticides in the same class, which is increasingly limiting the available options for IRS.
-Resistance against pyrethroids is a particular cause for concern as no other insecticide class in our present armoury can be used for nets.Our recent research into the impact of pyrethroid resistance by mosquitoes has revealed some interesting results, however, indicating that the insecticides may still be working, albeit in an unexpected way.
+Resistance against pyrethroids is a particular cause for concern as no other insecticide class in our present armoury can be used for nets.Our research into the impact of pyrethroid resistance by mosquitoes has revealed some interesting results, however, indicating that the insecticides may still be working, albeit in an unexpected way.

 We are carrying out research on the distribution, impact and management of insecticide resistance and we are a key player in shaping the view of the malaria community on the steps needed to address this challenge.
 We are also working on the implementation of effective interventions in close partnership with health services in endemic countries and global and local organisations involved in malaria control.